 - 1/2 cup dried figs

 - 1/2 cup rolled oats, use certified gluten free if necessary!

 - 1 cup almonds

 - 1/4 teaspoon ground cinnamon

-Tips: Give your food processor a break every minute or so and scrape the sides.
-If your processor can’t handle it, try pulsing a little at a time, adding more as you go until all the ingredients are incorporated.
+- Tip: Give your food processor a break every minute or so and scrape the sides.
+If your processor can’t handle it, try pulsing a little of the ingredients at a time, adding more as you go until all the ingredients are incorporated.

-Shape: Roll into balls (I keep them small because munchkins 🐭🐵) and store in the fridge or freezer.
+- Shape: Roll into balls (I keep them small because of my hungry munchkins) and store in the fridge or freezer.

 P.S: How Long Will I Love You by Ellie Goulding.